 - Induced by human activity: In contrast to drastic changes caused by natural calamities like hurricanes or volcanic eruptions.
 It also applies in cases of naturally ignited fires where human activities (e.g. draining of peatlands) have significantly increased the risk of fire. - Lasting change of natural forest cover: Permanent or long-term change of natural forest cover.
-Temporary changes of forest cover or structure (e.g. harvesting followed by regeneration in accordance with the FSC normative framework) is not considered conversion. - Lasting change of High Conservation Value (HCV) areas.
+Temporary changes of forest cover or structure (e.g. harvesting followed by regeneration in accordance with the FSC normative framework) is not considered conversion.

+- Lasting change of High Conservation Value (HCV) areas.
 Permanent or long-term change of any of the High Conservation Values.
 Temporary changes of HCV areas that do not negatively and permanently impact the values (e.g. harvesting followed by regeneration in accordance with Principle 9) is not considered a lasting change. - Significant loss of species diversity: Loss of species is considered significant where rare species and threatened species or other locally important, keystone and/or flagship species are lost, whether in terms of numbers of individuals or in terms of number of species.
 This refers to both displacement and extinction.

-Note: For the purposes of this policy, the establishment of ancillary infrastructure necessary to implement the objectives of responsible forest management (e.g. forest roads, skid trails, log landings, fire protection, etc.) is not considered conversion.
+NOTE: For the purposes of this policy, the establishment of ancillary infrastructure necessary to implement the objectives of responsible forest management (e.g. forest roads, skid trails, log landings, fire protection, etc.) is not considered conversion.

-Applicable definition of conversion Pre-November 1994 Between November 1994 and 31 December 2020 Post December 2020 The Policy to Address o The new definition in the Policy to Address Conversion The new definition in the Policy to Address Conversion applies: Conversion does not apply to conversion that took place prior to November 1994. does not apply to conversion that took place prior to the policy's cut-off date.
-Instead, the stipulations by Criteria 6.9 and 6.10 in the FSC Principles and Criteria (P&C) apply, basically considering as conversion a change from natural forests to plantations or other land uses.
+Applicable definition of conversion Pre 1 December 1994 Between 1 December 1994 and 31 December 2020 Post 31 December 2020 The Policy to Address Conversion does not The new definition in the Policy to Address Conversion does not apply The new definition in the Policy to Address Conversion applies: apply to conversion that took place prior to 1 December 1994. at took place prior to the policy's cut-off date.
 Conversion: A lasting change of natural forest cover or High Conservation Value areas, induced by human activity .
 This may be characterized by significant loss of species diversity , habit diversity, structural complexity, ecosystem functionality or livelihoods and cultural values.
 The definition of conversion covers gradual forest degradation as well as rapid forest transformation.
+NOTE: when the term 'conversion' appears through the document marked with italics and asterisk (conversion), it refers to this definition.